BotLibre/BotLibre/botlibre-web/docker/README.md

 In addition to these changes, the following changes must be made to `Site.java`: the database host needs to be `"app-db"` instead of `"localhost"`, and the Python server URL needs to be `"http://app-py:6777/"` instead of `"http://localhost:6777/"`).

-Perform the Ant build, and save the .war file in the `botlibre-enterprise` directory as `ROOT.war`.
+Perform the Ant build, and save the .war file in the `docker/botlibre` directory as `ROOT.war`.

 To build the botlibre-enterprise container using the Dockerfile, run the following command from the botlibre-enterprise directory:
 \
-`$ sudo docker build -it paphussolutions/botlibre-enterprise .`
+`$ sudo docker build -it paphussolutions/botlibre .`

 # How to Run